Controlling local thermalization dynamics in a Floquet-engineered dipolar ensemble

 The decay timescales for the disorder-order measurements are shown as the red traces in Fig.~\ref{fig:fig2}.
-In Fig.~\ref{fig:fig2}(a,b), we find that the decay of such local correlators for the Heisenberg Hamiltonian is significantly faster than the global correlators, confirming that local thermalization occurs even in the presence of global $SU(2)$ symmetry.
-Away from the high symmetry points, the global and local decay timescales gradually approach each other.
+In Fig.~\ref{fig:fig2}(a,b), we find that the decay of such local correlators for the Heisenberg Hamiltonian is significantly faster than the global correlators, confirming that the disorder-order technique detects local thermalization, even in the SU(2)-symmetric case that preserves polarized initial states.

-\outline{Diagnosing Thermalization Mechanisms} Interestingly, different XXZ Hamiltonians show markedly different decay shapes, as shown in Fig.~\ref{fig:fig3}(b).
+\outline{Diagnosing Thermalization Mechanisms} \emph{Tuning local thermalization.}--- Interestingly, different XXZ Hamiltonians show markedly different decay shapes, as shown in Fig.~\ref{fig:fig3}(b).
 Varying the XXZ Hamiltonian for local spin autocorrelators along X, we find a significant deviation of the decay shape from a simple exponential form, contrary to conventional NMR heuristics~\cite{Abragam1961}.
 While the simple exponential shape qualitatively captures features close to the Ising Hamiltonian, we observe a striking decrease of the stretching exponent on the easy-plane side of the phase diagram $(\lambda_{XXZ}>0)$, where $|g_{x,y}|>|g_z|$.
+As we will see, the unexpected variations of the stretching exponent are an explicit manifestation of the intrinsic, quantum many-body noise being tuned by the effective Hamiltonian.

 To provide a physical explanation for the observed decay timescales and shapes, we develop a simple physical model and complement it with numerical simulations that qualitatively reproduce the observations.